equinor/pyscal/_sources/introduction.rst.txt

 Command line tool
 -----------------

-The command line tool is installed as `pyscal` and takes a table in a CSV file or XLSX file as the main input.
+The command line tool is installed as ``pyscal`` and takes a table in a CSV file or in an XLSX file as the main input.
 Each SATNUM is represented by one row of data in the table.

 Example use with CSV input for one SATNUM: